 Complete information and resources for each of the individual 27 EU member states is also available on the EU's Reopen EU website.

 However, each EU country maintains its own standards for deciding whether and how citizens of third countries may enter if they are already in an EU or Schengen country.
 Each EU member state also decides and implements its own further measures to curb the spread of the pandemic, such as quarantines upon entry from another region or country.
 Local regulations also differ widely on various social distancing measures, curfews and mask-wearing requirements.

-In order to provide travelers in Europe with a better overview of the corona infection situation and possible restrictions, the EU has introduced a coronavirus traffic light system .
-According to this, the EU is divided into green, orange and red zones.
+In order to provide travelers in Europe with a better overview of the COVID infection situation and possible restrictions, the EU has introduced a coronavirus traffic light system , according to which the EU is divided into green, orange and red zones.
 In addition, there is the color gray for regions from which not enough data are available.
-Currently, the color red dominates the continent.
+Currently, red dominates the continent.